mansimarkaur/webpage-scraper/README.md

-# image-scraper
+# website-scraper
-This is a python based application which fetches all the images from a given webpage and saves them into your system at  location specified by you.
+This is a python based script which allows you to play around with a webpage.

+## features
+	- Fetch images
+	- Fetch hyperlinks
+	- Get text from the webpage with stripped HTML tags
+	- Format the HTML code